Asian shares, dollar struggle on Ukraine anxiety

 MSCI's broadest index of Asia-Pacific shares outside Japan erased early modest gains and fell 0.8 percent, on track for a 1 percent weekly loss but still up nearly 3 percent for the year.

-Hong Kong's Hang Seng Index shed 1.2 percent and touched a four-week low on concerns about the state of China's economy and the health of the banking sector.
-The Shanghai Composite Index fell 0.8 percent.
+Hong Kong's Hang Seng Index shed 1.3 percent and touched a four-week low on concerns about the state of China's economy and the health of the banking sector.

 "People aren't very keen on any of the Chinese banks at the moment, because the banks reflect the overall concerns about the economy," said Larry Jiang, chief strategist at Guotai Junan International in Hong Kong.

-China's yuan hit a 16-month low for the third straight day on Friday on strong corporate dollar demand, shrugging off a stronger fixing by the country's central bank.

-Japan's Nikkei stock average wavered in and out of positive territory in extremely choppy trade before ending up 0.2 percent, after opening solidly lower amid disappointment over a failed attempt to reach a U.S.-Japan trade pact.
-The Nikkei lost 0.6 percent on the week, and it has tumbled 11.4 percent so far in 2014.
+Japan's Nikkei stock average wavered in an out of positive territory in extremely choppy trade, after opening solidly lower amid disappointment over a failed attempt to reach a U.S.-Japan trade pact.
+It was last down 0.2 percent, on track for a 1 percent weekly loss.

 The two countries made progress in trade talks at a bilateral summit in Tokyo but did not reach the Trans-Pacific Partnership (TPP) trade deal that they were hoping to seal, Economy Minister Akira Amari said on Friday.

-On Wall Street overnight, stocks managed to shrug off the rising Ukraine tensions after tech bellwethers Facebook and Apple posted upbeat results on Wednesday and U.S. economic data suggested that growth picked up pace in the second quarter.
+On Wall Street, stocks managed to shrug off the rising Ukraine tensions after tech bellwethers Facebook and Apple posted upbeat results on Wednesday and U.S. economic data suggested that growth picked up pace in the second quarter.

 U.S. durable goods orders rose more than expected in March and a measure of business capital spending plans surged.

-But the U.S. unit took back some lost ground against the yen, steadying at 102.34 yen, above a session low of 102.19 yen.
-The euro edged up against its Japanese counterpart to 141.54 yen.
+But the U.S. unit took back some lost ground against the yen, losing a few ticks to 102.31 yen but still above a session low of 102.19 yen.
+The euro was flat against its Japanese counterpart at 141.51 yen.

-Against the dollar, the euro was steady on the day at $1.3829, despite comments from European Central Bank President Mario Draghi repeating recent concerns about euro strength and the ECB's willingness to launch a "broad-based asset purchase programme" if low inflation become entrenched.
-[ID:nL6N0NG2QJ]
+Against the dollar, the euro was steady on the day at $1.3831, despite comments from European Central Bank President Mario Draghi repeating recent concerns about euro strength and the ECB's willingness to launch a "broad-based asset purchase programme" if low inflation become entrenched.

-Brent crude was down slightly at $110.32 a barrel, but was holding close to seven-week highs after surging $1.22 a barrel on Thursday, amid the Ukraine unrest.
+Brent crude was nearly flat at $110.41 a barrel, holding close to seven-week highs after surging $1.22 a barrel on Thursday amid the Ukraine unrest.

-(Additional reporting by Hideyuki Sano in Tokyo and Natalie Thomas in Hong Kong; Editing by Kim Coghill & Shri Navaratnam)
+(Additional reporting by Hideyuki Sano in Tokyo and Natalie Thomas in Hong Kong; Editing by Shri Navaratnam & Kim Coghill)

 Wall Street opened higher on Monday after U.S. Congress negotiators averted a government shutdown later this week by hammering out a federal funding deal late on Sunday.